-Students Call Center
+Student Call Center

 The Student Call Center receives calls from prospective, current or graduate students, parents, and any external stakeholders, and provides them with answers on issues related to all services offered by the University, and if necessary, transfers their calls to the concerned departments.
 The Student Call Center is available during university working hours (7:30 am to 2:30 pm) at 4403-4444, and serves as a vital link for internal and external university communications.
 It remains an important part of the services offered by Qatar University; in addition to assisting students, it reduces the pressure on the rest of the departments in the Student Affairs Sector, colleges, and various offices at the university.
+For more information, please see: http://qu.edu.qa/students/services/helpdesk/call_center.php

-International Students
+International Students Section